srobert4/academic-site/content/authors/admin/_index.md

 highlight_name: false
 ---

 :wave: Hi!
-I'm a fourth year Ph.D. candidate in [EECS](https://eecs.berkeley.edu/) at [U.C.
+I'm a final year Ph.D. candidate in [EECS](https://eecs.berkeley.edu/) at [U.C.
 Berkeley](https://www.berkeley.edu/) advised by [Dr. Niloufar Salehi](http://niloufar.org).
-My research applies human-computer interaction (HCI) methods to study machine learning and data systems.
-I'm currently thinking about how we can build trustworthy systems by aligning modeling assumptions with real world needs and goals, and prioritizing user agency.
-My current projects include developing more reliable machine translation systems for high-stakes domains like healthcare, and exploring what participant engagement might look like in the context of large-scale menstrual health research.
+My research applies the theories and methods of human-computer interaction (HCI) to study machine learning and data systems.
+I'm currently thinking about how we can build trustworthy and verifiable systems by aligning modeling assumptions with real world needs and goals, and prioritizing user agency.
+My current projects include developing more reliable machine translation systems for high-stakes domains like healthcare ([here's a recent talk](https://youtu.be/uHL6uf_2KO0)), and exploring what participant engagement might look like in the context of large-scale menstrual health research.

 At Berkeley, I'm a member of [BAIR](https://bair.berkeley.edu/), the [Berkeley HCI Group](https://hci.berkeley.edu/) and the [EPIC Data Lab](https://epic.berkeley.edu/).
-During Summer 2022, I was an ML Research Intern on the Visualization team at Apple, supervised by [Dr. Fred Hohman](https://fredhohman.com/) and [Dr. Mary Beth Kery](https://marybethkery.com/).
+During my Ph.D.
+I have interned with the Machine Learning Visualization team at Apple, with [Dr. Fred Hohman](https://fredhohman.com/) and [Dr. Mary Beth Kery](https://marybethkery.com/), and the (former) Ethical AI team at Google, with [Dr. Mark Díaz](https://markjdiaz.com/).

+**I am currently looking for full-time roles in research, data science, and software engineering.** If you are looking for a mixed-methods data scientist who loves to prototype new systems and always has end-users' real world needs and contexts front of mind, [I would love to hear from you](/#contact)!